About Me

 “Woman must write her self: must write about women and bring women to writing, from which they have been driven away as violently as from their bodies—for the same reasons, by the same law, with the same fatal goal.
 Woman must put herself into the text—as into the world and into history—by her own movement.
 The future must no longer be determined by the past.
 I do not deny that the effects of the past are still with us.
 But I refuse to strengthen them by repeating them, to confer upon them an irremovability the equivalent of destiny, to confuse the biological and the cultural.”
 Hélène Cixous,The Laugh of the Medusa.

 Alongside English, I carry the presence of my native language, Georgian—one of the world’s oldest living languages (with written records dating back to the 5th century CE).
 Its unique alphabet has no relation to Latin, Greek, or Cyrillic, and its metaphors, syntax, and rhythms differ radically from European languages.
 Its grammar bends thought differently, and its imagery often comes from an ancient, animistic worldview.
-Even when I write in English, I feel this subterranean Georgian inheritance shaping my prose in ways I cannot always control or name.
-I can only hope that this background lends my writing a cadence that is more archaic, incantatory—qualities that resist linear chronology and rationalism often demanded of contemporary prose.
+Even when I write in English, I feel this subterranean Georgian inheritance shaping my prose.
+I can only hope that this background lends my writing a cadence that is more archaic, rhythmic, incantatory—qualities that resist linear chronology and rationalism often demanded of contemporary prose.